hestonhoffman/bolt/documentation/configuring_bolt.md

 ## System-wide configuration

-Most configurable options in Bolt can be set at the system level.
-Configuration that should apply to all users and all projects should be set at this level.
+Use this level to set configuration that applies to all users and all projects.
 This might include configuration for connecting to an organization's Forge proxy, the number of threads Bolt should use when connecting to targets, or setting credentials for connecting to PuppetDB.
+You can set most configurable Bolt options at the system level.

-System-wide configuration can be set in two locations.
-Configuration that is not project-specific can be set in a `bolt-defaults.yaml` file, while all configuration can be set in a `bolt.yaml` file.
+System-wide configuration can be set in two files.
+- Use `bolt-defaults.yaml` for configuration that is not project-specific.
+- You can set all configuration in a `bolt.yaml` file. **The system-level `bolt.yaml` file is on the path towards deprecation and will be removed in a future version of Bolt.
+Use `bolt-defaults.yaml` instead.**

 The preferred method for setting user-level configuration is to use a `bolt-defaults.yaml` file.
-This file does not allow you to set project-specific configuration, such as the path to an inventory file, so is less likely to lead to errors where content from another project is loaded.
+This file does not allow you to set project-specific configuration, such as the path to an inventory file, and is less likely to lead to errors where content from another project is loaded.

 ### `bolt-defaults.yaml`